PopEntertainment.com

 David Rasche has a little fun at the expense of some well-known politicians in the dark comedy In the Loop.

-Jim Rash-The gender bending dean on the cult comedy Community won an Oscar - who'd've thunk?
+Jim Rash (2012 interview)-The gender bending dean on the cult comedy Community won an Oscar - who'd've thunk?

 Lisa Ray-The most beautiful woman in Indian film returns in Water.